 The city where the temple was built, Angkor, is located in modern-day Cambodia and was once the capital of the Khmer Empire.
-This urban center contains hundreds of temples and a population that has been estimated to be as high as 1 million people.
-It was easily the largest city in the world until the industrial revolution.
+This city contains hundreds of temples.
+The population may have been over 1 million people.
+It was easily the largest city in the world until the Industrial Revolution.

-The temple is surrounded by a 650-foot-wide (200 meters) moat that encompasses a perimeter of more than 3 miles (5 km).
-This moat is 13 feet deep (4 meters) and would have helped stabilize the temple’s foundation, preventing groundwater from rising too high or falling too low.
+Angkor Wat itself is surrounded by a 650-foot-wide (200 m) moat that encompasses a perimeter of more than 3 miles (5 km).
+This moat is 13 feet deep (4 m) and would have helped stabilize the temple's foundation, preventing groundwater from rising too high or falling too low.

-Angkor Wat’s main entrance was to the west (a direction associated with Vishnu) across a stone causeway, with guardian lions marking the way.
+Angkor Wat's main entrance was to the west (a direction associated with Vishnu) across a stone causeway, with guardian lions marking the way.
+Recently, archaeologists found the remains of eight towers made of sandstone and laterite by the western gateway.
+These towers may be the remains of shrines that were in use before Angkor Wat was fully constructed.
 To the east of the temple was a second, more modest, entrance.

 The heart of the temple was the central tower, entered by way of a steep staircase, a statue of Vishnu at top.
 This tower "was at once the symbolic center of the nation and the actual center where secular and sacred power joined forces," writes researcher Eleanor Mannikka in the book "Angkor: Celestial Temples of the Khmer Empire" (Abbeville Press, 2002).
 "From that unparalleled space, Vishnu and the king ruled over the Khmer people."